varshkolla/pdf-query/README.md

 # Chat with PDFs!!!
-Here we can chat with pdfs and ask questions which from the pdfs and get suitable answers
+Here we can chat with pdfs and ask questions from the pdfs and get suitable answers